Quank-hpc/Quank-hpc.github.io/index.md

 **Great you checkout my page!
 I appreciate so much. (:**

 **I am Quank(g), a postdoc research fellow with PhD degree of mathematical physics of University of Helsinki.
-My main research interests are constructing mathematical modeling of physical systems and investigate them though high performance computation (HPC).
-Currently the system I focus on is superfluid Helium-3.**
+Plz checkout my Github profile.**

 **This page is the palce I show my projects and post blogs.**